RIPE-NCC/internet-dataset-descriptions/rpki-repo-archive.md

 ##  Data Issues

-## 32-byte prefix in unvalidated files

-Files in the unvalidated path of the archives have a 32-byte prefix.
-This exists in archives from 2022-02-18 to 2022-04-05 (including).

 ## Incomplete APNIC data

 There was an issue with syncing the APNIC data from ±2021-10-01 to 2022-02-23 , which results in roughly half of the days having truncated data